cureog-collab/Function-plotter/README.md

 make
 ./build/function-plotter "y = [your_latex_function]"
 ```
 Note: Always enclose your LaTeX function in double quotes ("") to prevent the terminal from misinterpreting special characters like \ or spaces.
+The input can include a prefix like "y =" or "f(x) =", or it can simply be the mathematical expression itself (e.g., "\sin{x}").

 ## Controls
 Camera zooming and panning by mouse.